rnepal2/AI-Assistant/README.md

 - Textual task completion: ask anything to the GPT-3
 - Text2Image generation with Stable Diffusion model

-[My simple dashboard implementation before ChatGPT & DALL-E became available on a tab.]
+###### A simple dashboard implementation before ChatGPT & DALL-E became available on a tab for everyone.

 ### Stable Diffusion: Generate images with prompts